equalframework/equal-doc/docs/howtos-and-examples/basic-webapp.md

 ```

+This will create the app in /var/www/html/public/blog.

-Now if you got to http://equal.local/blog/ you should see the blog page.
+Now if you got to http://equal.local/blog/, you should see the blog page.

-**Problem**
+## 8. Create a controller

 We have not created any controller in eQual.
 If you look at the apiUrl you see that we use the basic built in get=model_collect which will only return data if your user is logged in in eQual.
 What we want is for everyone to be able to access the blog and read the posts.
 So we are going to make a public controller and a custom route.

-### 2. Make a simple controller and a route for posts.

-Finally, let's create a controller `packages/blog/data/post/collect.php` and a route `packages/blog/init/routes/98-blog.json`.
+Let's create a controller `packages/blog/data/post/collect.php` and a route `packages/blog/init/routes/98-blog.json`.

 Tree structure is now:
 ```